-Referenced in the newsletter are: Harold Baker, Christine Coe, Nancy Grubbs, Marilee Sloan, Herbert Baker, Jr., Ed Kauble, Faye Walters, Forret Bacon, Ralph Fields, John Park, Bily Rickle, Jr., Jerry Huston, Art Phelps, Mike Wheeler and Ron Metzger.
+Referenced in Village News are: Harold Baker, Christine Coe, Nancy Grubbs, Marilee Sloan, Herbert Baker, Jr., Ed Kauble, Faye Walters, Forret Bacon, Ralph Fields, John Park, Bily Rickle, Jr., Jerry Huston, Art Phelps, Mike Wheeler and Ron Metzger.

-In the photograph on the right you are looking east along Main Street during the "Centennial" of August 9-11, 1946, Wharton, Ohio.
+In Main Street you are looking east along the street during the "Centennial" of August 9-11, 1946, Wharton, Ohio.

-There are four individuals standing on the board walk in this photograph of Wharton's main street.
+There are four individuals standing on the board walk in Main Street with Inset.
 The three individuals who might be identifiable are unknown.

-Another early photograph of the same buildings, taken from the top the grain elevator, is shown below.
+Another early photograph of the same buildings, taken from the top the grain elevator, Main Street from the Tower.
 The elevator may not have existed at the time the right photograph was taken.
 In the elevator photograph the men would be standing in front of the building hidden by two tall trees.

-The aerial photograph shown below is of Wharton circa 2002.
+The Aerial View of Wharton is circa 2002.
 The list which follows the photograph represents Wharton's business community between 1940 and 1960.
-It is believed that lots 6-9 had businesses on them at the time though this has not been confirmed.
+It is believed that lots 6-9 had businesses on them at the time though the has not been confirmed.
 If you have any information about anything on the list please email the Society.

 AERIAL MAP LEGEND